Thomas Anthony Durkin: Legal career

+In January 2014, Durkin represented Jared Chase, one of the NATO 3 defendants, in the first prosecution under Illinois' terrorism statute, wherein the three defendants were acquitted on all terrorism charges.
+In 2012, Durkin represented a group of University of Chicago graduate students arrested following the mass arrests of the Occupy Chicago protesters in Grant Park, Chicago.
 In 2017, he was one of the lawyers who made it possible for a Syrian resident doctor at a Chicago hospital to return to Chicago after being refused re-entry to the United States following his wedding as a result of E.O.
 59447v.8.